petheridge/markdown-cv/index.md

 | <a href="https://www.linkedin.com/in/pretheridge/">my LinkedIn</a>
 </div>

+Experienced and dynamic Quality Engineer with over 7 years service at Ford Motor Company, with roles varying on an international scale.
+With a keen eye for digital transformation, big data analytics and project management allowing demonstration of physical interaction systems and a focus on warranty spend.

 Experienced quality engineer looking for a role in digital transformation, big data analytics.
 Next generation of customer vehicle interaction, connected services.

 ## Education